owenpmckenna/blaze_ftc/readme.md

 - ✅ Exhub over RS485
 - ✅ PedroPathing 2/3 integration
 - ✅ Exhub over USB (working but ping me if you have issues)
+- ⚠️ OctoQuad integration in progress.
+Ping me if you want to test out the beta version.
 - ⚠️ OTOS Localizer, Rev color sensor, other i2c devices not yet parallel
 - ⚠️ Servo Hub - working but unstable